openspending/fiscal-data-package/spec/index.md

 * `code`: The internal or local geographicCode id based for the geographical region
 * `title`: Name or title of the geographical region targeted by the budget item
 * `codeList`: the geo codelist from which the geocode is drawn
-* `ocdid`: The [Open Civic Data Division Identifier](http://docs.opencivicdata.org/en/latest/proposals/0002.html), if it exists, for the geographical region

 Note when applying these as attributes directly on an object we suggest prefixing each value with `geo` so you would have `geoCode` rather than `code` etc.